Breast Cancer Survivorship: Improving Health and Well-Being After Treatment

 Breast Cancer Survivorship Care

-Following cancer treatment, many patients find themselves unsure about what they need to do and how to get the appropriate care.
-The Breast Cancer Survivorship Clinic at UI Health was established with the goal of helping patients focus on recovery by providing care and resources for improving their health and well-being.
+Following breast cancer treatment, many patients find themselves unsure about what they need to do and how to get the appropriate care.
+The Breast Cancer Survivorship Clinic at UI Health was established with the goal of helping patients focus on recovery by providing care and resources for improving their health and well-being after breast cancer.

 The Breast Cancer Survivorship Team at UI Health provides personalized and patient-centered care to for every breast cancer survivor.
 Visit the Survivorship Clinic for more information.